virtual-gastro-tutor/vigatu/README.md

 # ViGaTu - Virtual Gastro Tutor
-## Project
+## Project & Framework
-The ViGaTu project aims to create a VR-based teaching-learning system that will allow medical professionals, including experts, to acquire the knowledge and abilities required to perform screening colonoscopies that adhere to guidelines.
+The ViGaTu project aims to create a VR-based teaching-learning system that will enable medical professionals, to acquire the knowledge and skills necessary to perform guideline-based screening colonoscopies.
+ViGaTu is based on a modular framework for the generation of VR simulations, which is published here.

 <pre>Actual Endoscopy room                                                          Endoscopy Room in VR</pre>
 ![room_lightning-2048x809](https://github.com/virtual-gastro-tutor/vigatu/assets/49564753/1d0870ec-e0d4-4f71-adaa-98dd89feb5c3)

-## Framework
-The project has a modular framework for the generation of VR simulations to accelerate learning in endoscopy.

 <pre>The video below shows the 360 view of the actual endoscopy room and the endoscopy room in VR.</pre>
 <pre> It also demonstrates the view and interaction with objects inside the simulation.</pre>